kenBayama/clinical_data/README.md

 ```

 -	Create a configuration file which store all the path and allows to get the test path or the production path automatically by using the python_box

--	Improve de configurability of most of the parameters

 -	Implement the proper units tests and not only a test environnement